PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

 Ha!
 The file called "main" (without the ".c") is our program!
 The binary information in it is referd to as "machine code", aka code for the computer to run.

-To run "main" (our program) we need to "open" or select the program file called `main`.
+To run "main" (our program) we need to "open" or select the program called `main`.

-Typing a single period "." (in the shell) refers to the folder we are in right now (aka "Hello-C").
+A single period "." (in the shell) refers to the folder we are in right now (aka "Hello-C").
 To refer to the "main" file we do "/main".

 So, to select "main" and run it, type the following `./main`.
-THen clicking enter will run the program!
+Then clicking enter will run the program!
 You should see "Hello M" get printed (from our main.c code).

 From now on we will be using the shell to run our programs instead of the button at the top.
-Please do the same as you will need to know how to use a shell for a coming week when you start using your computers builtin shell.
+Please do the same as you will need to know how to use a shell for a coming week when we start using your computers builtin shell.

-# Commands
+# Common Command Line Tools
 There are other *commands line tools* like `cd` and `ls`.
 Here is a list of some of them.

 `mkdir`